squashql/squashql/FEATURES.md

 ### Comparison measures

-Make calculations that are not possible or cumbersome in SQL easy to perform.
+Make calculations that are cumbersome or challenging in SQL easy to perform.

 [More](documentation/QUERY.md#complex-comparison)

 ### Drilling across

 Query two or more fact tables and stitch together the results on shared columns.

 ```
 Result query 1